Charles Keating: Early life and military service

 Keating was born on December 4, 1923, in Cincinnati, Ohio, into a devout Roman Catholic family.
 He was the son of Adele (née Kipp) and Charles Humphrey Keating.
 He grew up in the Avondale and Clifton neighborhoods of that city.

 His younger brother William was born in 1927.
 Their father came from Kentucky and managed a dairy.
 Charles Keating Sr. lost a leg in a hunting accident, and then fell into a long decline from Parkinson's disease around 1931, and was nursed by his wife until his death in 1964.

 Keating began swimming at a Catholic summer camp and became passionately involved in the sport.
-He attended St Xavier High School, where he was a good student, was on the swim team all four years, and also ran track and played football.
+He attended St. Xavier High School, where he was a good student, was on the swimming team all four years, and also ran track and played football.

 In swimming he led the team to three Greater Catholic League championships, set several school records, was named all-state, and was captain of the team in his senior year.
 Keating graduated from St Xavier in 1941.

 After one semester at the University of Cincinnati in fall 1941, Keating left because of poor grades, although he advanced to the NCAA Men's Swimming and Diving Championships in 1942, finishing sixth in the 200 yard breaststroke.
 He enlisted in the United States Navy.
 He trained in the Navy Air Corps to become a carrier-based pilot flying Grumman F6F Hellcats.